xenify-io/litepaper/README.md

 <br>

 - Users who participate in the first hour can benefit from both the Time Coefficient (TC) and the Batch Coefficient (BC) to achieve significant discounts.
-Specifically, any batches obtained in the first hour will benefit from the TC's 50% discount.
-Additionally, by obtaining 10,000 batches within this window, users can achieve up to a 75% discount when considering the BC.
-As the cycle progresses, the discounts from both the Time Coefficient (TC) and the Batch Coefficient (BC) diminish.
+Specifically, any batches obtained in the first hour will benefit from a 50% discount due to the TC.
+Additionally, by obtaining 10,000 batches within this window, users can achieve up to a 75% discount, considering the BC.
+As the cycle progresses, discounts from both the TC and BC diminish.

-- By the final hour, the discounts approach close to zero.
-Participating early, especially in the first hour, is vital for users looking to maximise their batch discounts.
-The beginning hours provide the most significant reductions, ensuring participants receive the best possible value for their participation.
+- By the final hour, discounts approach close to zero.
+Participating early, especially in the first hour, is crucial for users looking to maximize their batch discounts.
+The initial hours offer the most considerable reductions, ensuring participants receive the best value for their participation.

-- On the other hand, waiting until the last hour to decide on the current cycle's engagement can be more expensive.
-As discounts have diminished considerably by then, users will end up contributing more ETH compared to the initial hour, underscoring the prudence of early engagement.
+- Conversely, delaying participation until the last hour of the current cycle can result in higher costs.
+With the discounts substantially reduced by then, users will contribute more ETH than they would at the beginning of the cycle, highlighting the advantages of early engagement.

 <br>